certusone/tm_exporter/README.md

 ##Tendermint block miss exporter

-This prometheus exports watches a tendermint node and counts the blocks missed by a specific validator.
+This prometheus exporter watches a tendermint node and counts the blocks missed by a specific validator.

 The `tm_mon_misses` starts from zero and is incremented every time the specified validator misses a block.